 Some of the information on your investments may be shown in the pre-completed tax return automatically.
 In that case, it is enough if you check the information.

-- On the sales profits and losses from shares and investment fund shares
+- On your capital gains or losses from sold corporate stock and fund shares

 - Your dividend income

-- The profits from your equity savings account and investment fund shares
+- The profits from your investment fund shares

 Check your pre-completed tax return